Light, tangy and creamy, this Greek yogurt frosting with cream cheese and maple syrup is perfect for topping cakes and cupcakes, or as a fruit dip.

-I love icing that is not too sickly sweet or has a sugary texture.
-This frosting is thick and creamy with a light tang due to the combination of Greek yogurt and cream cheese.
+I love icing that isn’t too sickly-sweet or gritty from sugar.
+This frosting is thick and creamy, with a light tang from the combination of Greek yogurt and cream cheese.

 - cream cheese